 If your application was good, you may be invited for an interview.
 The purpose of this interview is to find out whether the needs of the company and your expectations match.
 You can consider a few things beforehand: Why do you want to work there?
 What makes you a good choice for the placement?
 What are your expectations?
 If you have made it as far as the interview, you have a good chance of getting the work placement.

 How much will I be paid?

-Germany has a minimum wage of currently 9.19 EUR per hour.
-It is redefined every two years and even students may not be paid less than the minimum wage.
-The minimum wage does not always apply for work placements, however: it does not have to be paid for mandatory placements, and only has to be paid for voluntary work if the work placement lasts longer than three months.
+Germany has a minimum wage of currently 12.00 EUR per hour since October 2022.
+Even students may not be paid less than the minimum wage, although this does not always apply for work placements.
+The minimum wage does not have to be paid for mandatory internships, and only has to be paid for voluntary work if the work placement lasts longer than three months.
 Otherwise, students on work placements are usually paid very little or nothing at all.
-In some cases a scholarship may be an option.
+In some cases a may be an option.